marema31/villip/README.md

   - "application/json"
 ```
 ## Conditionnal proxy
-More than one file can refer to the same port, in this case all execpt on must have at a `token` or `restricted` attribute.
+More than one file can refer to the same port, in this case all except one must have at a `token` or `restricted` attribute.
 Villip will proxifies the request to one of the definition that will be fulfilled by the request condition (on header and/or source IP).

 # Disclaimer
 I use this application for development environment, security was not a concern for this tool.
-Do not use it for production environment without being sure of what you do
+Do not use it for production environment without being sure of what you are doing

 ## Contribution